nbonfire/hitztourney/README.md

 hitztourney
 ===========

-to use with docker, build the docker file with
-`docker build --no-cache -t hitztourney:latest .`
+to use with docker, download and build the docker file with `docker build --no-cache -t hitztourney:latest .`

 then run with